');

 About Mendocino, CA

-Mendocino is a small community in California with a population of 630 residents.
-The median household income is $67,115 per year, which is near the national average.
-The median age in Mendocino is 68.3 years.
+Mendocino is a small community located in California with a population of 630 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,115 per year, which is 11% below the national median of $75,149.
+The median age of 68.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Mendocino, CA